FAQs: Transfer Students

 Transfer students are welcome to participate in all clerkship programs offered at the University of Chicago Law School.
 Clerkship postings and hiring are at the discretion of the judges, as they decide when to post positions, interview applicants, and extend offers.
 Students can find more information on federal clerkship hiring via the Online System for Clerkship Application and Review (OSCAR).
 Students obtain access to OSCAR in the summer before the 2L year.
 Students can find more information on state court clerkship hiring on individual court websites.

 Because transfer students will receive their first set of University of Chicago Law School grades in January, the Office of Career Services (OCS) recommends transfer students interested in applying for post-graduate clerkships prior to that time secure three recommenders from their 1L law school (such as professors who supported your application to transfer) and/or your legal summer employer(s).
 Once transfer students have University of Chicago Law grades, students can start to ask University of Chicago Law School faculty for letter of recommendation support.
-OCS supports students and alumni in all phases of the clerkship application process and will present information to the transfer students on clerkships at Transfer Orientation.
+OCS supports students and alumni in all phases of the clerkship application process and will present information on clerkships to transfer students at Transfer Orientation.